Nguyen205/GeoHealth_Salmonella/README.md

 # GeoHealth_Salmonella
-Each folder includes the data files for plotting the corresponding figure.
-The snp_support folder includes the supporting information of the SNPs detected by breseq.
+Each folder includes the data files for plotting the corresponding figure.\n The snp_support folder includes the supporting information of the SNPs detected by breseq.